 Introduction to psychological research methods with emphasis on the use of the scientific method in psychological research.
-The laboratory is designed to complement the lectures and allow each student to design and conduct psychological research.
+The laboratory is designed to comple-

-PSYC 235 Principles of Learning and Behavior Modification (3)
+PSYC 235 Principles of Learning and Behavior Modification (3) 3 hours lecture

 The basic principles and research in classical conditioning, operant conditioning, cognitive learning processes, the impact of biochemical processes on learning, and application of behavior modification techniques for changing behavior.